ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Accuracy of Statements

 Issuers can make false Statements either intentionally or unintentionally, registering a Statement only proves it was produced by an Issuer.
-A registered Statement may be superseded by a subsequently submitted Signed Statement from the same Issuer, with the same subject in the cwt_claims protected header.
+A registered Statement may be superseded by a subsequently submitted Signed Statement from the same Issuer, with the same subject in the `CWT Claims` protected header.
 Other Issuers may make new Statements to reflect new or corrected information.
 Relying Parties may choose to include or exclude Statements from Issuers to determine the accuracy of a collection of Statements.